swissfink/bamazon/README.md

 ---

-2. If a manager selects `VIEW ALL PRODUCTS FOR SALE`, the app will list every available item: the item IDs, names, departments, prices, and quantities.
+2. If a user selects `VIEW ALL PRODUCTS FOR SALE`, the app will list every available item: the item IDs, names, departments, prices, and quantities.

     * After the user selects this option, the app prompts the user to select an item they would like to adjust.